arackaf/micro-graphql-react/readme.md

 }
 ```

 The `query` decorator is passed a `client` instance, and a function mapping the component's props to an object with a `query` string, and an optional `variables` object.
 When the component first mounts, this query will be executed.
-When the component updates, the function will re-run with the new props, and the query will re-fetch **if** a new `query` value, or a variables object with different values are returned.
+When the component updates, the function will re-run with the new props, and the query will re-fetch **if** a new `query` value, or differing variables are returned.

 ### props passed to your component